We demonstrated that the Web had failed instead of served humanity, as it was supposed to have done, and failed in many places…

 There’s a bunch of powerful folks on opposing sides that are struggling against one another to control the Internet right now and they have the resources to fight this thing out for decades to come.

 The sad part for us is, no matter who wins, we lose.

 And understand this.
 They don’t want you to read this article.
 Articles like these are red pills in a sea of unconsciousness producing blue ones.

 Berners-Lee and others like him are working on practical solutions.
 Newer, and more natural versions of the web we know.

-The foundation to this new Internet is already laid, and its just now starting to take form.
+The foundation for this new Internet is already laid, and it's just now starting to take form.

 Let me take you back to where this story all started for me because it’s important.